Alberto Cairo: Career

 In 2005, Cairo was hired by the University of North Carolina at Chapel Hill to teach Flash, 3D animation, and interactive graphics.
 He returned to the publishing world in 2007, now based in São Paulo, Brazil, where he worked on graphics for the magazine Época.
 He was the director for Infographics and Multimedia at Editora Globo in Brazil.

 Cairo returned to the world of education in 2012 at the University of Miami.
-That year, he created the first Massive Open Online Course in journalism, “Introduction to Infographics and Data Visualization,” with the Knight Center for Journalism in the Americas.
-Cairo teaches for the journalism department and the Master of Fine Arts in Interactive Media program, and is the director of the visualization program at the Center for Computational Science.
+That year, he created the first Massive Open Online Course in journalism, "Introduction to Infographics and Data Visualization," with the Knight Center for Journalism in the Americas.
+Cairo teaches for the journalism department and the Master of Fine Arts in Interactive Media program, and is the director of the visualization program at the Frost Institute for Data Science and Computing.

+In 2016, Cairo designed a dataset that would appear as a dinosaur when visualized, emphasizing to, "Never trust summary statistics alone; always visualize your data".
+It would end up inspiring the creation of the Datasaurus dozen.